zhangc1210/fastcgipp/README.md

     cmake -DCMAKE_BUILD_TYPE=RELEASE ../fastcgi++

+And if we want to build the PostgreSQL stuff we need to actually make it do so.

+    cmake -DCMAKE_BUILD_TYPE=RELEASE -DSQL=true ../fastcgi++

 Note that that was to do a release build.
 That means heavily optimized and not good for debugging.
 If you want to do some debugging to either fastcgi++ or an application you are developing that uses fastcgi++, do a debug build.